Caring For Our Puppies

 As the pups bid farewell to milk and hello to kibble, they’re still shielded by mom’s antibodies.
 But as they hit the 10-week mark, it’s showtime for their first health check, microchip, and the mighty DHP vaccine, guarding them against the troublesome trio: Distemper, Hepatitis, and Parvo.
 They’ll also brave their first Leptospirosis shot.

-Opting for a 10-week vaccination rendezvous instead of 8 weeks means just one DHP jab is enough, sparing them the extra poke and stress.
-They’ll circle back for their second Leptospirosis shot within a month, though.
+Opting for a 10-week vaccination rendezvous instead of 8 weeks means just one primary DHP jab is enough, sparing them the extra poke and stress.
+They’ll circle back for their second Leptospirosis shot within a month.
 The DHP booster?
 They can skip that for three whole years, while the Lepto booster becomes an annual affair.

 When you come to pick up your new furry friend, remember to pack clean towels, wet wipes, and kitchen roll – car rides can be a messy adventure for a first-time puppy traveler!

-You’ll receive a Eukanuba Puppy pack filled with your pup’s chow, a cozy blanket or basket infused with the comforting scent of their mum and siblings, their vaccination history, pedigree copy, and details about your complimentary four-week insurance with Pet Plan and five weeks with Agria.
+You’ll receive a Eukanuba Puppy pack which includes their puppy food, a cosy blanket or basket infused with the comforting scent of their mum and siblings, their vaccination history, pedigree copy, and details about your complimentary four-week insurance with Pet Plan and five weeks with Agria.

 To our eager “Pawents,” please stick to the agreed pick-up time.
 Your excitement is contagious, but we’ve got to spruce up your pup, sort out the paperwork, and juggle our daily tasks before you arrive.
 If you’re early, Crieff boasts plenty of cafes perfect for a pre-puppy caffeine & cake fix!